pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/attributes.md

 # Subpacket Registry Merging

 User Attribute Packets are simple containers for User Attribute Subpackets.
-These subpackets are defined identically to Signature Subpackets, and the only defined type is the Image Attribute Subpacket type.
+These subpackets are wire-format compatible with Signature Subpackets, but the only currently defined type is the Image Attribute Subpacket type.
-It appears likely that this subpacket was originally intended to be a certification signature subpacket, but was removed to keep the signature size manageable.
+It appears likely that this subpacket was originally intended to be a certification signature subpacket, but was removed to keep signature sizes manageable.
-Signature Subpacket Type 1 remains reserved as a consequence.
+As a result, the User Attribute Packet was created to contain large subpackets, but only this one subpacket type was ever added to its registry.

 We therefore (re)merge the Signature and Image Attribute subpacket registries: